apache/sling-whiteboard/sling-org-apache-sling-graphql-schema/README.md

 To provide partials, a bundle sets a `Sling-GraphQL-Schema` header in its OSGi manifest, with a value that points to a path under which partials are found in the bundle resources.

+A provider bundle also needs to declare the following requirement, to allow the schema aggregator to receive its bundle start event:

+    Require-Capability:
+      osgi.extender;
+      filter:="(&(osgi.extender=sling.graphql-schema-aggregator)(version>=0.1)(!(version>=1.0)))"

+The version number range must be consistent with this module's version.

 A partial is a text file with the structure described below.
 As usual, The Truth Is In The Tests, see the [example partial in the test sources](./src/test/resources/partials/example.partial.txt) for a reference that's guaranteed to be valid.